redchrision/PollinateFwrk/README.md

 any remaining to the signer's address.

 So in order for your PayAfter transaction to be valid, it must send enough coins to the `PayAfterDispatcher` so that the dispatcher can pay the fee.
-How you do this is technically up to you, but for `ERC20PayAfter` users, there is a `UniswapV2Helper` which can fund your fee by selling some of your tokens.
+You can do this with any contract that calls `PayAfterDispatcher.getRequiredFee()` and then pays that amount of base token to the dispatcher.
+For `ERC20PayAfter` users, there is a `UniswapV2Helper` which does this by by selling some of your tokens.

 ```javascript